 There was also a call for the increased provision of seating and seating areas along Main Street and the installation of murals/street art as seen across other areas of Dublin.

 4.3.5 New Development

-The need for new developments to consist of a highquality design that incorporate sustainability and interact effectively with the streetscape was identified during the public consultation process.
+The need for new developments to consist of a highquality design that incorporate sustainability and interact public consultation process.